fenok/react-router-typesafe-routes/README.md

 import { ROUTES } from "./path/to/routes";

 // The type here is { infoVisible: boolean }.
-// Note how infoVisible can't be undefined because a default value is used in case of an absent/invalid param. const [{ infoVisible }, setTypedSearchParams] = useTypedSearchParams(ROUTES.USER.DETAILS);
+// Note how infoVisible can't be undefined because we specified a default value. const [{ infoVisible }, setTypedSearchParams] = useTypedSearchParams(ROUTES.USER.DETAILS);
 ```